 There is an easier and faster way for students/families to provide tax information when completing the FAFSA.
 You will be prompted to enter your FSA ID and link to the IRS web site.
 The Internal Revenue Service (IRS) Data Retrieval Tool will display your tax information and allow you to transfer the numbers directly into your FAFSA.
 The link to this tool is part of your FAFSA on the web application at www.fafsa.ed.gov

 Step 1: Obtain an FSA ID

-If you or at least one parent do not already have an FSA ID, request one immediately online at https://fsaid.ed.gov/npas/index.htm.
+If you do not already have an FSA ID, request one immediately online at https://fsaid.ed.gov/npas/index.htm.
 The FSA ID will allow you to sign your FAFSA electronically.

 Click on the following link to view the documentation on creating your new FSA ID.

 Step 2: File your tax returns as early as possible

 You need to include taxable and non-taxable income on the FAFSA.
 The IRS Data Retrieval Tool is available to help applicants complete their FAFSA accurately.